Instructions to Authors

 Letters Connell, C. to G. Leiby, February 8, 1965.
 Archival Collections, Odum Library, Valdosta State University (Letter).

-Research Notesare accepted if they relate new and important findings.
+Research Notes are accepted if they relate new and important findings.
 To submit a note, follow the instructions for a full-length article, but combine the introduction, materials and methods, results, and discussion into a continuous narrative without divisions.
-Notes should not exceed three pages including figures and tables, and should not have an abstract.
+Enter an abstract in Digital Common’s abstract field but omit the abstract from the article you upload.
+Notes should not exceed three pages including figures and tables.
 In the letter to the editor, identify your submission as a research note.

 Associate Editor, Dr. Frank Corotto Department of Biology University of North Georgia Dahlonega, Georgia, 30597 706-846-1698